GuyFarley/reading-notes/class-01.md

 ## Why this matters:

-HTML, CSS, and JavaScript all work together to create the experience of a web page.
+*HTML*, *CSS*, and *JavaScript* all work together to create the experience of a web page.
 So it makes sense to understand the basics of each of these languages first: What they accomplish, their basic syntax, and how they work with each other.
 It's also important to look at the bigger picture of how a web page is designed, from identifying its target audience to deciding how they will interact with the site, before determining how the various languages should work together to accomplish your goals.

 ## HTML Chapter 1: "Structure"

-In HTML, elements (or tags) are used to describe the structure of a page.
+In HTML, *elements* (or *tags*) are used to describe the structure of a page.
 In addition to the tags themselves (usually an opening and closing tag, wrapped around content) there are also attributes that can be included in the tags, to provide more information about the element's content.

-The structure that these elements create can be thought of as the "blueprint" of the final rendered page.
+>The structure that these elements create can be thought of as the "blueprint" of the final rendered page.
 As a metaphor, let's consider the manufacturing of a car.
 These HTML elements would indicate the various pieces that are used to build that car.
 They would tell you that the car has 4 wheels, 2 doors, a windsheld, etc. They would also tell you roughly where those pieces were located in relation to the car itself.
 But they wouldn't tell you the color of the car, the size of the wheels, or the angle of the windshield.

 ## HTML Chapter 8: "Extra Markup"